cockroachdb/docs/start-a-local-cluster.md

   <a href="start-a-local-cluster-in-docker.html"><button class="filter-button scope-button">In <strong>Docker</strong></button></a>
 </div><p></p>

 Once you've [installed the CockroachDB binary](install-cockroachdb.html), it's simple to start a multi-node cluster locally with each node listening on a different port.

+{{site.data.alerts.callout_info}}Running multiple nodes on a single host is useful for testing out CockroachDB, but it's not recommended for production deployments.
+To run a physically distributed cluster in production, see <a href="manual-deployment.html">Manual Deployment</a> or <a href="cloud-deployment.html">Cloud Deployment</a>.{{site.data.alerts.end}}

 <div id="toc"></div>